What’s the most cost-effective, least-stressful way to cross country move in the United States?

 How will cross-country moving affect my dog or cat (or both)?

-Just as the changes and disruptions associated with moving are difficult for you and any children moving with you, they’re difficult for pets — and compounded by the fact that pets can’t express their anxieties or be made to understand what’s going on.
+Just as the changes and disruptions associated with moving are difficult for you and any children moving with you; they’re difficult for pets — and compounded by the fact that pets can’t understand what’s going on.

 Dogs and cats thrive on consistency and routine, so the key to avoiding physical sickness, behavioral problems, or worse — a pet escaping and getting lost — is acclimating your pet slowly and patiently.
 The more “routine” you can make the cleaning, packing, and departure, the better they will respond.

-Animal welfare groups like the ASPCA recommend introducing packing supplies and your pet’s carrying crate as early as possible, and carefully controlling your pet’s surroundings leading up to and immediately after the move.
+Animal welfare groups like the ASPCA recommend introducing packing supplies and your pet’s carrying crate as early as possible.
+Carefully controlling your pet’s surroundings leading up to and immediately after the move.